1- What’s included in the publishing fee?

 As part of your publishing agreement we will print five copies and send these to you at no extra change.
 This is regardless of whether you have a paperback or hardback book, colour or black & white.
 If you have opted to print your book in both paperback and hardback, you will receive one copy of your secondary option.
 After this your book(s) will be available to order on a print-on-demand basis, both to you as the author and to the retailers and wholesalers who will order directly from the printers when required.

 23 – Where will my book be stocked?
 How will it be distributed?

-There will be no physical stock of your book held automatically by online retailers or high street bookshops but it will be readily available as a print-on-demand title and all retailers will order copies in as required by their customers via POD.
+There will be no physical stock of your book held automatically by online retailers or high street bookshops but it will be readily available as a print-on-demand title and all retailers will order copies in as required by their customers via their wholesaler/POD.

 Amazon listings: Amazon may choose to send your book’s data out to more of their international sites, but we cannot guarantee this.
 Additionally Amazon’s algorithms mean that they will only list POD books with a proven sales record, so may not initially list your book for sale directly from them, although their Marketplace sellers will have it listed.
-However, when your book starts to sell, Amazon’s algorithms will recognise this (regardless of where it is selling) and will add their own ‘Buy Button’, often ordering in stock to keep in their own fulfilment centres, and this will reduce your lead time down to a matter of days or, ideally, ‘In Stock’.
-GHP has no influence over Amazon’s lead times and can only offer guidance on how best to work with Amazon to obtain the best results.
+However, when your book starts to sell, Amazon’s algorithms will recognise this (regardless of where it is selling) and will add their own ‘Buy Button’, often ordering in stock to hold in their own fulfilment centres.
+GHP has no influence over Amazon’s lead times and can only advise on Amazon’s latest listings strategies.

 24 – What if I don’t want my book to be made available for sale?